sermonarchives/blog/content/sermons/the-man-who-didnt-care-1995-2025-0151.md

 sermon_number: "0151"
 ---

-_This is a 1995 Penecost sermon that I found on a 3.5 floppy disc.
+_This is a 1995 Penecost sermon that I found on a 3.5 inch floppy disc.
 I was able to convert it to ODT and PDF format._

 <!--more-->